Am I Eligible to Make a Claim?

 I’m not sure who was to blame.
 Can I still make a claim?

 The law is a complex subject, so don’t worry if you are not sure who was to blame for your accident.
-Our experienced personal injury solicitors can assess the circumstances of your accident to determine if somebody else’s negligence was at fault.
+An experienced personal injury solicitor can assess the circumstances of your accident to determine if somebody else’s negligence was at fault.

 Can I still claim compensation if I was partly at fault for my accident?

 If you were partly at fault for the accident that caused your injuries, this is known as contributory negligence.
 You may still be entitled to make an injury claim, but any compensation awarded would be reduced to take into account the level of blame that can be attributed to your own actions.

 An example of contributory negligence is where a car driver is involved in an accident while not wearing a seatbelt.
 Although the accident was another person’s fault, the injuries sustained by the driver were exacerbated due to them not wearing a seatbelt.